-(Hebrews 7:22) This makes Jesus the guarantor of a better covenant.
+(Hebrews 7:22) Because of this oath, Jesus has become the guarantor of a better covenant.

 Because Jesus fulfilled the oath of God our Father, He has guaranteed a better covenant, a new covenant in His blood, which has made the forgiveness for and the cleansing of sins possible for all who believe in Him.
 Because Jesus lives forever as our High Priest, He will meet all of our real needs.
 The new or better covenant that has enabled every believer to be filled with the Holy Spirit is far superior to the old covenant made through Moses with its laws, priests, and sacrifices that could not save people from their sins.